Department-for-Transport-Disruptions/bods-integrated-data/README.md

 awslocal s3api list-objects --bucket integrated-data-tnds-txc-local
 ```

-Map and insert data into the database for a given file (requires NaPTAN data to exist in the database - see NaPTAN section above):
+Map and insert data into the database for a given file:

 ```bash
 make run-local-tnds-txc-processor FILE="S/S_SC_STWS_X79_2_A.xml"